mora-lab/installing/galaxy/README.md

 > 23. Now you can search and install any other tools of your interest.
 <br>

 > 24. That's all.
-Now you are ready to start working on your own Galaxy instance.
+You are ready to start working on your own Galaxy instance.
 <br>

 *Last updated: Antonio Mora, April 8th, 2021*